eunid/netID-docs/docs/index.md

 ## User base and advantages

 netID can be used with any e-mail address in general.
 Having that said over 35 million users can already use netID without further registration.
 This includes all e-mail users of the brands WEB.DE and GMX.
-Users who do not yet have a netID Account can create a free netID Account with one of the netID account providers with just a few clicks.
+Users who do not yet have a netID Account can create a free netID Account with one of the netID Account Providers with just a few clicks.

 **Optimized & convenient**: Fewer interruptions in the purchasing process, less "password recovery" effort.
 Significantly better conversion rates in the registration process for new customers.